arjunaugustine/fss16ASE/project/projectreport.md

 To run the code:

-Add the required model(s) in the list models_ = ['Bike.xml']
+* Add the required model(s) in the list : models_ = ['Bike.xml', 'Car.xml']

-Make sure the xml is present in the directory
-The repo contains the 8 models this project is tested with.
+* Make sure the xml is present in the directory : The repo contains the 8 models this project is tested with.

-Update the population size to a good value pop_size=250 (default)
+* Update the population size to a good value : pop_size=250 (default)

-Update the number of generations to a good value gens=200(default)
+* Update the number of generations to a good value : gens=200(default)

-And run,
-run ./project.py or python project.py
+* And run : ./project.py or python project.py

 ##About the Model(s)
 This project looks at the following nine models.